rkuma183/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Vim

-vim is the most common text editor used in Linux.

-To open to the first occurance of "x" in the file executed automatically when opening a command-line Terminal:

-   <strong>vim +/x ~/.bash_profile</strong>

 `vim` is an alias of `vi`. vim is vi improved.

+vim is the most commonly available text editor in Linux.

+   ### Quitting out from command mode

+0. Open

+   <pre><strong>vimtutor
+   </strong></pre>

+0. Press : to enter line mode.

+   PROTIP: Most of the time when you see a colon at the lower-left corner, it's saying just press a key for a command, such as q to quit out.

+0. Press q to quit out.

+   ### Open

-To open at line 55 of the file executed automatically when opening a command-line Terminal:
+0. To open to the first occurance of "x" in the file executed automatically when opening a command-line Terminal:

-   <strong>vim +55 ~/.bash_profile</strong>
+   <pre><strong>vim +/alias ~/.bash_profile
+   </strong></pre>

    There are three <strong>modes</strong>:

    * command mode
    * insert mode
    * line mode

-While in command mode:
+   ### While in command mode, cursor to a position in the document:

    * press X to delete a character.
    * type `set number` to toggle numbering on the left edge.